r5valkyrie/docs/docs/mrvn-radiant.md

 Your toolkit in MRVN-Radiant comprises:

-- Transform Gizmos: standard rotate, scale, resize, translate, transform
+- Gizmos: standard rotate, scale, resize, translate, transform

 - Brush Tool: the go-to tool for adding map geometry and brushes with special roles (i.e.: clipbrushes, etc.)